yuriyDeneha/codestyle/codestyle.md

 # Codestyle examples

-it's a document to exmplain the best practice approches which we should follow to keep a well-written and scalable codebase
+it's a document to explain the best practice approaches which we should follow to keep a well-written and scalable codebase

 ## Minimizing show notification code

-It's a good approach to simplify interface when it's duplicated and only a few fields are changing from one place to another.
+It's a good approach to simplify the interface when it's duplicated and only a few fields are changing from one place to another.
 Also, it's important to do not use static data like strings: `'Success'` or numbers: `3000`

 **Bad** ❌: